LGBTQ rights in Alabama: Gender-affirming healthcare

 Since May 8, 2022, it is a Class C felony for a medical provider to give gender-affirming care (including puberty blockers, hormones, or surgeries) to anyone under the age of 19.
 The medical provider can be punished by 10 years in prison.
-However, the ban was immediately challenged, and meanwhile it is not being enforced.
+The ban was temporarily not enforceable while it was challenged in court.
+On August 21, 2023, the 11th U.S. Circuit Court of Appeals said that Alabama could begin enforcing the ban until the court could make a permanent decision.
+The trial is scheduled for April 2, 2024.

 Alabama is the first U.S. state to implement a law like this.
 The bill, called the "Vulnerable Child Compassion and Protection Act", had been introduced in previous years.
 The Alabama Legislature passed it in early 2022 (SB 184), and Governor Kay Ivey signed it on April 8.
 It took effect one month later.

-The state of Alabama hired Dr. James Cantor as an expert witness in defense of the ban of gender-affirming care for minors with gender dysphoria.
+The state of Alabama hired James Cantor as an expert witness in defense of the ban of gender-affirming care for minors with gender dysphoria.
 However, on cross-examination, federal judge Liles C. Burke discovered that Cantor had no clinical experience diagnosing or treating minors with gender dysphoria, nor in monitoring such patients for improvements, and that he lacked knowledge of the treatments and methods used in gender clinics in the state of Alabama.
 As a result, Burke wrote that he gave Cantor's testimony "very little weight".

 On May 13, 2022, five days after the law had taken effect, Burke temporarily halted the parts of the law that prohibit doctors from prescribing puberty blockers and hormone therapies from going into effect while the law is challenged in court.
 However the parts of the law that prohibit minors from receiving sex-altering surgeries remain in effect.
 An article in The New York Times summarized the changes:

 A January 2023 review of the state of Alabama's expenses for the trans medical care suit revealed that the state had spent over $1 million on legal council, and over $500,000 on expert witnesses.